benkwokcy/clamperl/README.md

 - Look further in the future.
   - Use multiprocessing to parallelize
 - Generalize data structures so I can look up the best move for any snake, not just myself
+- Watch more games and add tests
+  - Give descriptive names and comments to the test so I can reference them if they fail